smartdevicelink/sdl_evolution/proposals/XXXX-update-android-min-sdk.md

 ## Potential downsides

 We potentially leave out 4.1% of Android devices.
-However, many developers now only write apps with higher minimum SDKs meaning that is a non-issue.
+However, many developers now only write apps with higher minimum SDKs meaning that this is a non-issue.

 ## Impact on existing code